+- understanding business

-Management of marketing and operations
+- Management of marketing and operations

-Management of people and finance
+- S management of people and finance

 Understanding Business - Would you love to start your own business but don't have the knowledge of how to do it?
 This unit gives you the basic knowledge required to set up a business.